RahibAly/rhasnainanwar.github.io/_posts/2017-09-02-selection-sort.md

 ---

 # Selection Sort
-Sorting the data is very import for its indexing and [searching](/2017-09-01-binary-search-insertion-sort/ "As discussed in previous post").
+Sorting the data is very import for its indexing and [searching](/binary-search-insertion-sort/ "As discussed in previous post").
 A lot of sorting algorithms have been developed so far to meet the current needs of speed.
-One such algorithm that appeared initially for addressing the sorting problem is **Selection Sort**.
+One such algorithm that appeared initially for addressing the sorting problem is **Selection Sort**. <br />
+Like [Insertion Sort](/binary-search-insertion-sort/#sorting), Selection Sort tends to be very slow.
+Both have time _Big-O_ of `O(n`<sup>2</sup>`)`, where `n` is the number of entries to be sorted.
+Both of these algorithms require a lot of computation in comparisons, and in swapping. <br />

+## Working
+Selection Sort